Amishmaqbool/nexlayerloveabledeployment/README.md

 3. Click **New repository secret**
 4. Add the following secret:
    - **Name:** `NEXLAYER_MCP_TOKEN`
-   - **Value:** Your NextLayer MCP API token (get it from [NextLayer Dashboard](https://nexlayer.com))
+   - **Value:** Your Nexlayer MCP API token (get it from [Nexlayer Dashboard](https://nexlayer.com))

 #### 2. How It Works

 - **When you code in Lovable/Replit:** Changes are automatically committed to GitHub
 - **When you push to `main`:** GitHub Actions automatically:
   1. Builds your project
-  2. Deploys to NextLayer
+  2. Deploys to Nexlayer
   3. Provides you with a production URL

 #### 3. Viewing Your Deployment URL

-After a successful deployment, you can find your NextLayer URL in several ways:
+After a successful deployment, you can find your Nexlayer URL in several ways:

 **Option A: GitHub Actions Workflow**
 - Go to the **Actions** tab in your GitHub repository